LupeCode/Console/README.md

 and you can have color in your console, this library will help you jazz up your PHP console applications.

+## Requirements

+This library requires PHP >= 7.0.

+### Readline

+If you wish to use `Console::readline`, `Console::promptReadline`, or `Console::optionsReadline` you will need to have the readline module loaded in PHP.
+On Windows, this requires PHP >= 7.1.0

 ## Installation

 The best way to install this console helper is to use Composer.